chrh-sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/implementation/custom-logic/triggers-and-actions/conditionally-generate-renditions.md

 }
 ```

-*   Next navigate to Actions (Manage \> Actions)
+*   Next navigate to Actions (Manage \> Actions).

-*   Create a New Action by Hitting the “New Action” button with the following details
+*   Create a New Action by Hitting the “New Action” button with the following details:

     *   Name: _PREFIX - Add Social Media Processing Matrix_